Central District neighborhood, Seattle

 The Central District is one of Seattle's most historic and culturally significant neighborhoods — and once you spend time here, that history feels very much alive.

-You'll find more single-family homes here than in many surrounding neighborhoods, along with a growing number of townhomes and smaller condo buildings.
-Compared to areas like Capitol Hill or South Lake Union, the Central District feels more grounded and community-oriented — less about nightlife and more about day-to-day living, local businesses, and genuine neighborhood connection.
+The Central District sits just east of downtown with easy access to Capitol Hill, First Hill, and the International District, while maintaining a more residential, community-oriented feel than its neighboring areas.
+You will find more single-family homes here than in most surrounding neighborhoods, along with a growing number of townhomes and smaller condo buildings.
+Compared to Capitol Hill or South Lake Union, the CD feels grounded and community-focused, less about nightlife and more about day-to-day living, local businesses, and genuine neighborhood connection.

-The main commercial corridor runs along 23rd Avenue, where you'll find a mix of restaurants, cafes, and local spots that give the neighborhood its personality and keep the feel very much grounded in the community.
+The main commercial corridor runs along 23rd Avenue, where a mix of restaurants, cafes, and local spots give the neighborhood its personality and keep the feel rooted in the community.

 More space and variety in housing.
 A mix of single-family homes, townhomes, and smaller buildings gives buyers more options than you'll find in the denser neighborhoods nearby.